How Long Do CSA Points Stay on Your Record?

 • Driver Fitness

-Each category is further divided into smaller subcategories such as Speeding or Brake Systems.
+Each category is further divided into smaller subcategories, such as Speeding or Brake Systems.
 The FMCSA evaluates each subcategory using data from roadside inspections and other analysis measures.
 How To Request the DOT PIN Number?

-How Does the CSA Safety Measurement System Work?
+How Does the CSA Safety Measurement System

 How Can a Violation/Points History Affect My SMS Evaluation as a Carrier?

 Terminating a driver does not erase the record of their crashes and inspection results.
 These remain associated with the carrier's safety performance for 24 months from when they occurred, though their impact on the carrier's percentile rank will lessen over time.
 This is because the data is evaluated according to its age.
-Also, take a look at Drug and Alcohol Program policy.
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?
-Give us a call
+Give us a call.

 What Are Some Tips for Having Good CSA Scores?